IP Damages Expert Witness & Litigation Support

 - Demand – There must be a demand for the patented product.

-- Absence of non-infringing alternatives – There must be an absence of acceptable non-infringing substitutes for the product.
+- The absence of non-infringing alternatives – There must be an absence of acceptable non-infringing substitutes for the product.
 If there are non-infringing substitutes, lost profits may still be recovered if a thorough market share analysis is conducted.

 - Profit loss amount – The final step to prove lost profits is to actually quantify the amount of profit lost.
 The patent holder must be able to prove the amount of lost profit to a ‘reasonable certainty’.